Your First Competition

 Association Championships, RAF Wittering 2004, and above at the British National Championships, Barkston Heath 2005.

-Beware at the Association Championships otherwise you may be given the task of looking after our Championship mascot for the year.
+There was a time when you had to beware at the Association Championships otherwise you may be given the task of looking after our Championship mascot for the year.
 You don't have to win or lose, you just have to be off your guard for a few seconds after the comp has finished, and he will find his way into your boot.

 Unloved and unwanted - but now he is being very well looked after through 2005/06 and appears to be well behaved.